 Then, very strangely, our journalists made a volte-face.
-Articles appeared slagging off the Portuguese police.
+Articles appeared, slagging off the Portuguese police.
 ‘Bunglers, fat sardine-munchers.’
 On and on. –Ten years later, regular newspaper articles still tell of the ‘brave, anguished parents’ and their ‘fury’ over a book written by the lead detective.
 Panorama and Crimewatch on the telly, now portraying the parents, never cleared, as saints.
-The mother an ambassador for Missing People charity!
+The mother, an ambassador for the Missing People charity!

 Funny, what about the cadaver dogs?
 Never happened!
 History rewritten.